-You are cordially invited to attend an annual meeting of stockholders of Saratoga Investment Corp., to be held at the offices of Sutherland Asbill & Brennan LLP, located at 1114 Avenue of the Americas, New York, NY 10018, on September 28, 2012, at 10:30 a.m., local time.
-Only stockholders of record at the close of business on August 17, 2012 are entitled to notice of, and to vote at, the meeting, including any adjournment or postponement thereof.
+You are cordially invited to attend an annual meeting of stockholders of Saratoga Investment Corp., to be held at the offices of Sutherland Asbill & Brennan LLP, located at 1114 Avenue of the Americas, New York, NY 10018, on , 2011, at a.m., local time.
+Only stockholders of record at the close , 2011 are entitled to notice of, and to vote at, the meeting, including any adjournment or postponement thereof. of business on